-- Display banners to publicize to the community that meal service sites are open; - Provide appropriate training to supervisory staff and volunteers so that they understand that community children have equal access to services and facilities at the site; - Explain the availability of the Program to tenants, security staff, and other clients of the facility where the site is located, so that they allow community children access to the area where the meals are served: - Announce to children, at each meal service, the time and location of the next available meal service; and - Work with other local organizations and schools to publicize the Program.
+- Display banners with service times, including hours of operation and days of meal service, to publicize to the community that meal service sites are open; - Provide appropriate training to supervisory staff and volunteers so that they understand that community children have equal access to services and facilities at the site;

+- Explain the availability of the Program to tenants, security staff, and other clients of the facility where the site is located, so that they allow community children access to the area where the meals are served; - Announce to children, at each meal service, the time and location of the next available meal service; and - Work with other local organizations and schools to publicize the Program.

-Please note, the salaries of site supervisors and security staff are allowable Program costs [2 CFR Part 225(c)(3)(a), (OMB Circular A-87 Appendix A)].
+The salaries of site supervisors and security staff are allowable Program costs [2 CFR Part 225(c)(3)(a), 2 CFR Part 200.457].